cpmech/russell/russell_sparse/README.md

 ## <a name="installation"></a> Installation

 This crate depends on `russell_lab`, which, in turn, depends on an efficient BLAS library such as [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS) and [Intel MKL](https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-c/2023-2/overview.html).
-This crate also depends on [UMFPACK](https://github.com/DrTimothyAldenDavis/SuiteSparse), [MUMPS](https://mumps-solver.org), and, optionally, on [Intel DSS](https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-c/2023-2/direct-sparse-solver-dss-interface-routines.html).
+This crate also depends on [UMFPACK](https://github.com/DrTimothyAldenDavis/SuiteSparse) and [MUMPS](https://mumps-solver.org).

 [The root README file presents the steps to install the required dependencies.](https://github.com/cpmech/russell)